insolar/docs/docs/source/requester.rst

 What you will build
 -------------------

-You will build a program (requester) that creates a member in the Insolar network and, as a member, transfers funds from its account.
+You will build a program (requester) that creates a member on the Insolar network and, as a member, transfers funds from its account.

 The requester forms and sends the following requests to the Insolar’s JSON RPC 2.0 API endpoint and receives the corresponding responses: